 Ensure adequate cleaning and protection of the IR aperture for the incoming beams, for all the new bottlenecks of the updated HL-LHC layouts;

-Improve the robustness of the present collimators and ensure adequate levels of robustness for the updated beam HL-LHC parameters (double intensity, half emittance).
+Improve the robustness of the present collimators and by ensure adequate levels of robustness for the updated beam HL-LHC parameters (double intensity, half emittance).

-While the layout changes for HL will only take place in LS3, a staged replacement of the present TCTP’s could envisged to improve robustness, starting already before LS2 (collimator replacements possbile in short Christmas stops).
+While the layout changes for HL will only take place in LS3, a staged replacement of the present TCTP’s could be envisaged to improve robustness, starting already before LS2 (collimator replacements possibile in short Christmas stops).

 TECHNICAL ANNEXES